sunisfighting/sunisfighting.github.io/_pages/about.md

 <h2 id="news"> News</h2>

-- *08/2022*: One paper was accepted by ICDE 2023.
+- 08/2022: *One paper was accepted by ICDE 2023.*

 - 05/2022: *My paper titled "A Survey on Deep Learning for Data-driven Soft Sensors" was selected as a ESI Hot Paper and a Highly Cited Paper.*

-- *07/2021*: My paper titled "Deep Learning for Industrial KPI Prediction: When Ensemble Learning Meets Semi-Supervised Data" was selected as a ESI Highly Cited Paper.
+- 07/2021: *My paper titled "Deep Learning for Industrial KPI Prediction: When Ensemble Learning Meets Semi-Supervised Data" was selected as a ESI Highly Cited Paper.*

-- *03/2021*:  I was granted the Outstanding Postgraduate Thesis Award by Chinese Institute of Electronics.
+- 03/2021: *I was granted the Outstanding Postgraduate Thesis Award by Chinese Institute of Electronics.*

-- *01/2021*: One survey paper was accepted by IEEE Transactions on Industrial Informatics.
+- 01/2021: *One survey paper was accepted by IEEE Transactions on Industrial Informatics.*

 <h2 id="publications"> Selected Publications</h2>